kervinck/pdfMax/README.md

         Input arguments:
-               pdfList         List of n (n > 0) Gaussians, given as (mu, sigma) tuples sigificance     Desired significance for the result when n > 2, meaning that either the max or the the mean+3sigma of the absolute error stays within this bound, whichever is lowest.
+               pdfList         List of n (n > 0) Gaussians, given as (mu, sigma) tuples sigificance     Desired significance for the result when n > 2, meaning that either the max or the mean+3sigma of the absolute error stays within this bound, whichever is lowest.

         Output arguments: